 Considering these skills, it is not surprising that philosophy majors score in the very top percentiles on the GRE, LSAT, and GMAT standardized exams.
 For example, in a recent GRE study, philosophy majors were ranked among the very top majors in their mean scores on the verbal, analytic, and quantitative components of the exam; in a recent LSAT study, philosophy majors had a higher mean score than even prelaw majors; and for recent GMAT tests, the mean score for philosophy majors exceeded that of any type of business major.
 Virtually no other major does this well on such a wide cross-section of standardized exams.

-These results reflect the fact that the unique combination of skills acquired in philosophy, along with the breadth of subject matter reflected on, provide the philosophy major with an extremely adaptive and resilient mind-set.
+These results reflect the fact that the unique combination of skills acquired in philosophy, along with the breadth of subject matter, provide the philosophy major with an extremely adaptive and resilient mind-set.
 Philosophy provides superior preparation for a variety of vocational and professional endeavors, and perhaps more importantly, for being a professional.

 The Philosophy Major

 Majors must take a total of 10 philosophy courses.
 The following courses constitute a core required of all majors: PHIL 412, 500, 530, 570, 580, and one additional course in the history of philosophy (525, 571, 610, 616, 618, 620, or an approved seminar).
-Majors also must take two seminars (i.e., courses at the 700 level).
+Majors also must take two seminars (e.g., courses at the 700 level).
 Please note that a single course can satisfy multiple requirements for the major.
-PHIL 495, 795, and 796 normally do not count toward fulfilling major requirement credits; exceptions may be granted by special permission.
-The Discovery Program capstone requirement may be fulfilled by writing a thesis (PHIL 798 and PHIL 799), or submitting a senior portfolio, or presenting independent research in the Undergraduate Research Conference, or fulfilling an undergraduate research grant during the senior year.
+PHIL 495 and 795 normally do not count toward fulfilling major requirement credits; exceptions may be granted by special permission.

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.